 we often fail to remember is what Paul said before this: crucify the flesh with

 its passions and desires.
-Also, we live by the Spirit before we learn to walk by
+We must learn to live by the Spirit before we can walk by

 salvation, it is useless.
 The

-whole idea is to be aware of His salvation, and the way to are aware of Him is
+whole idea is to be aware of His presence in us, and the way we become aware of Him is

-to have Him on our minds continuously.
+to continually abide in the word of God and prayer.
 The Spirit and the word operate together.
 We live by the Spirit and we walk by the word, and

 when the two of these come together, they produce the power of God, who is able

-to reveal Himself in us so we know His purpose and calling.
-To fulfill that
+to reveal Himself in us that we might know His purpose and calling.
+To fulfill

 (144f) Witness